 Explore what Scotland has to offer, all in 452 square kilometres, on this three-day tour of the Isle of Arran Adventure.

 - Catch the ferry to Brodick on the Isle of Arran

 - Explore the isle and the areas surrounding Brodick

 - Travel along the coast through fishing villages and mountain passes

-Prices are shown in US$, per person based on two people sharing a twin room and one person in a single room.
+Prices are “starting from” rates, ranging from low to high season, shown in US$, per person based on two people sharing a twin room or one person in a single room.
+Child rates apply to children aged 5-15 (children under age 5 are not accepted on this tour) and are based on one child sharing a room with adults or for two children sharing a twin room.
 The US$ rates are approximate rates based on the conversion from British pounds at time of posting.
 Actual tour prices may vary from prices posted, depending on the bank exchange rates at the time of your reservation.
 CA$ prices can be quoted on request.

 002334 - W20